West Covina Mayor Found With Drugs In Costa Mesa Hotel, Police Say

-COSTA MESA (CBSLA) – The mayor of West Covina is under investigation after he was found with controlled substances at a Costa Mesa hotel earlier this month.
+COSTA MESA (CBSLA) – The mayor of West Covina is under investigation after police say he was found with controlled substances at a Costa Mesa hotel earlier this month.

 Just after midnight on May 4, officers responding to a medical aid call in the 2000 block of Newport Boulevard found two people with “controlled substance items,” one of whom was West Covina Mayor and Councilman Mike Spence, a Costa Mesa police spokesperson confirmed to CBS2 Tuesday.